Lemper – Sticky Rice Snack

 My rice cooker is basically a colander in a larger pan.
 The water goes in the lower pan to produce steam.
 You can easily make a steamer like this if you don’t have an original steam pan.
 Make sure that the colander hangs well above the water and has a fitting lid.
-If necessary, bind a towel around the colander to make it fit snuck to the bottom pan.
+If necessary, bind a towel around the colander to make it fit snuck onto the bottom pan.

 I heat the rice on medium heat and stir well until all the moisture is absorbed by the rice.
 Be careful not to burn the rice.

 When all the liquid is absorbed, turn the heat off and let the rice rest with the lid on for 30 minutes.

 After 30 minutes I scoop the rice into the colander part of the pan and cover the bottom evenly.
 I leave an opening in the middle, so the steam can easily access the colander.

 I remove the pandan leaves.
 They give off a green color and make the rice gray-green in color in the end.
 Not so nice.
 I leave the rest of the leaves in.

 Now I heat up a sufficient amount of water (for 30 minutes of steaming) in the bottom pan.
 When it’s boiling I place the colander on top with the lid on.
 I turn down the heat just a little bit.
 Smoke needs to come out of the pan.
 I steam the rice for 30 minutes.